Section 1 – Introduction

 If you can use keyboard shortcuts then you will edit quicker.
 Here is a list of the most commonly used shortcuts in editing.

-EDIUS has an excellent Multi-camera mode where you can sync up to 16 cameras and then cut between them as you play.
-You can refine the edit and compress the results to a single track to simplify adding dissolves and other effects.
+EDIUS has an excellent Multi-camera option which lets you see up to 16 cameras at once and cut between them easily.
+Afterwards you can refine the edit, compress all the cameras into a single track and easily add colour correction, transitions and other effects to the result.

 The first part of any multi-camera edit is to sync up the cameras.
 We show you an easy way to do this on the timeline.